Center for the Advancement of Research on Eating Behaviors staff, faculty, and students.

 Fall 2025 Clinical Psychology Graduate Applicants

 Dr. Forbush intends to recruit graduate students for Fall 2025.
-Prospective applicants are encouraged to review the lab website for further information on our lab and our research.
+Prospective applicants are encouraged to review our website for further information on our center and our research.

 Dr. Forbush receives a high volume of requests and inquiries regarding graduate student applications.
 As she works to focus her time on current students in the program, please understand that if you do inquire about information that is already available online, she likely will not be able to respond.
 We kindly ask that you refrain from reaching out to Dr. Forbush to ask if she is taking students or to inquire about the status of your application.